 Salviamo L’Orso is looking for passionate, dedicated and hardworking volunteers and placement students (age ≥ 18) to assist in our aim to protect the critically endangered Italian Marsican brown bear.
-Over the course of a 2-6-month traineeship programme running between April and November, you will live in comfortable guesthouses amongst the mountains of the beautiful national parks and nature reserves of the Central Apennines, surrounding yourself in Italian culture and environment.
+Over the course of a 2-6-month traineeship programme running between April and November, you will live in guesthouses amongst the mountains of the beautiful national parks and nature reserves of the Central Apennines, surrounding yourself in Italian culture and environment.

 WHY AND WHERE